José Ramón (footballer, born 1968)

 José Ramón González Pérez (born 20 May 1968), known as José Ramón, is a Spanish former professional footballer who played as a midfielder.

 Career

 Born in Carreira, Santa Uxía de Ribeira, José Ramón played ten seasons with Deportivo de La Coruña in two separate spells, but featured sparingly when the team competed in La Liga.
-He also represented Galician neighbours SD Compostela in the top division, where he amassed totals of 159 games and 13 goals.
+He also represented Galician neighbours Compostela in the top division, where he amassed totals of 159 games and 13 goals.

-José Ramón retired in 2001 at the age of 33, and subsequently worked as a manager, almost exclusively with Montañeros CF of Segunda División B. On 18 July 2014, he returned to his main club as youth coach.
+José Ramón retired in 2001 at the age of 33, and subsequently worked as a manager, almost exclusively with Montañeros of Segunda División B. On 18 July 2014, he returned to his main club as a youth coach.

 Personal life

 Ramón's younger brother, Fran, was a legend at Depor, and was also a Spanish international.
 His nephew, Nicolás, is also involved in the sport.